Galus/advanced-rag-chatbot/README.md

 - [X] Create a dynamic model agent.
     - [X] set messages threshold to >1 to switch models.
 Got Claude AND Gemini working in 1 question.
 - [ ] Add storage to advanced agent.
+    - [ ] Swap out InMemorySaver checkpoint to sqlite for persistint session.

 ## Goals